About me

 AtariCrypt

 What is now "AtariCrypt" actually came from that humble beginning of wanting the share the ST love.
-I treasure the Atari ST computers and have always tried to make my website a fun place for our community.
+I treasure the Atari ST computers and have always tried to make my website a fun place.
 Also somewhere that proves to the world that there's more to #retrogaming than the Spectrum, Amiga, or whatever.

 I enjoy running with AtariCrypt and have met lots of fantastic people along the way.
-I hope to continue writing my silly articles for many years to come.
+I hope to continue my silly articles for many years to come.
 I love to hear back from y'all - every page has a comments option - please use it.
-Your feedback makes all this "work" worthwhile so say hello.
+Your feedback makes all my "work" worthwhile so, say hello.
 One last thing...
 STay Atari :)

 . . . . . . . . . . . . . . . . . . it's time to WRRRAAAAAAAAAP!!!!